 Beyond the vineyards, tree planting is a regular practice within the property’s eight-hectare forest.
 The forest offsets carbon while providing an expanded habitat for wildlife, as well as construction materials.
 Much of the winery and house onsite are built from wood grown on the property, along with locally sourced mudbrick.
-Being an old school Kiwi, Alex is handy and resourceful, but when projects aren’t DIY, he hires local tradespeople.
+Being an old school New Zealander, Alex is handy and resourceful, but when projects aren’t DIY, he hires local tradespeople.

 Unlike many wineries that lay claim to organic viticulture, Alex’s ‘more than organic’ approach continues in the winery.
 As a natural wine producer, absolutely no chemical inputs or additives are used.
 This not only keeps the wine true to place and healthier but avoids the environmental contamination involved in producing, consuming and transporting chemicals.
 For Alex, organics are just the starting point.
 In his dialogic way, he asks: